Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1913+0446}}: The 1.4-GHz profile seems to show a bifurcated central core component and two pairs of conal features---all of which can be modeled quantitatively using a core/double-cone beam configuration.
 The 327-MHz profile then has three clearly resolved features and perhaps other weak or conflated ones, but the profile quality prevents clear tracing of their evolution.
 0.1in

 \textit{\textbf{J1914+0219}} is probably a core-cone triple where the core is conflated with the conal components.
 The PPA rate is well defined so we model it as a core/inner conal triple.
 The \citet{mcewen} 350-MHz profile is useless due to poor resolution.
-The putative width of the core is about 6\degr which squares well with the above.
+The putative width of the core is about 6\degr\ which squares well with the above.
 An outer conal model would require a core width of some 4\degr, and this seems too narrow.
 0.1in

-\textit{\textbf{J1915+0227}} seems to reflect a conal beam as 7.9-$P$ amplitude modulation is seen in the single pulses.
+\textit{\textbf{J1915+0227}} seems to reflect a conal beam as 7.8-$P$ amplitude modulation is seen in the single pulses.
 We model the geometry using an inner cone because the \citet{mcewen} poorly resolved 350-MHz profile indicated little growth with wavelength.
 0.1in

 \textit{\textbf{J1915+0738}}: The two profiles have about the same widths but are asymmetric with a fast rise and slower falloff.
-Its profiles almost looks scattered, but the pulsar's small dispersion and \citet{camilo_nice} 430-MHz observation that shows a similar form and width make this unlikely.
+Its profiles almost look scattered, but the pulsar's small dispersion and \citet{camilo_nice} 430-MHz observation that shows a similar form and width make this unlikely.
 One of the profiles also has a very flat PPA traverse.
 Overall, the profiles appear to represent the leading portions of a conal double pair, but possible features trailing by 90\degr\ or more are too weak to interpret reliably.
-It emits in clumps of a few to perhaps 20 pulses, at times alternating been emission in the leading and trailing parts of the profile.
+It emits in clumps of a few to perhaps 20 pulses, at times alternating between emission in the leading and trailing parts of the profile.
 Occasional drift bands may also be seen.
 However, it is the flat PPA traverse that prevents modeling.
 0.1in

-\textit{\textbf{J1919+0134}}: Th pulsar seems to have a standard outer conal double configuration.
+\textit{\textbf{J1919+0134}}: The pulsar seems to have a standard outer conal double configuration.
 The PPA rate is estimated from the 1.4-GHz profile as the polarimetry was faulty at the lower frequency.
 0.1in

 \textit{\textbf{J1937+2950}}: We never had opportunity to observe this pulsar in our Arecibo programs.
 It was included in the LOFAR High Band Survey but was not detected.
-The only available observations are those of \citet{Janssen09} and are not polarimetric (Fig.~ref{figA117a}).
+The only available observations are those of \citet{Janssen09} and are not polarimetric (Fig.~\ref{figA117a}).
 Most probably the pulsar has a conal double geometry with perhaps a hint of scattering at the lowest frequency---but without polarimetry no model is possible.
 0.1in

 \textit{\textbf{J1938+0650}}: Both profiles are Gaussian-shaped with the lower frequency one much broader.
 The pulsar appears to reflect a standard outer conal single beam configuration.
 0.1in